 Jobs Opportunity Listings for those with a Second Language

 Interested in foreign Language study that will take you further?
-We offer Spanish K-12th , Chinese,k-12th Hebrew 8th-adult, and Latin I-IV and German I at True North Homeschool Academy.
-Classes are taught by exceptional teachers who are either native language speakers are fluent and most are polyglots to boot.
+We offer Spanish , Chinese Hebrew, Latin, German, ASL and French, at True North Homeschool Academy.
+Classes are taught by exceptional teachers from across the U.S, Mexico, Italy and Israel who are fluent polyglots.
 Culture studies and inspiration included!

 (The following is a guest post from Ali Thomas, co-founder of NiHao Chinese.
 This summer you can join Ali for the 2019 Passport to China Camp at True North Homeschool Academy.
 Through the live, online sessions your students will have the opportunity to experience Chinese culture and language from the comfort of your home.)